 For independent retailers and an array of foods it’s worth browsing by St Nicholas Market, where trading began back in the 18th century.

 A place to stay in Bristol

 If you want to treat yourself to a luxury weekend, book into the Bristol Marriott Royal Hotel, which opened in 1863.
 The four-star hotel is located centrally, at College Green, and has an indoor pool and sauna.
 Afternoon tea is served in hotel’s Club Lounge.

 For information and ideas about things to do and see in and around Bristol, take a look at the Visit Bristol website.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

 Bristol Airport has connections with cities across the United Kingdom, Europe and beyond.
-The Bristol Airport Flyer Express shuttle runs to and from stops in the city centre, around 30 minutes’ drive away, including Bristol Temple Meads railway station.
+The Bristol Airport Flyer shuttle runs to and from stops in the city centre, around 30 minutes’ drive away, including Bristol Temple Meads railway station.

 If you feel that there’s a ‘must see’ attraction missing from this guide of top things to do and see in Bristol, England then please leave a comment below.